Practical Guide: 6 Steps for Commercial Interior Design Consultation

 |

-Feedback and adjustments after occupancy are critical for maximum performance and satisfaction. |
+Feedback and adjustments after occupying the space are critical for maximum performance and satisfaction. |

 In this phase, the following are established:

-- Space analysis:Dimensions, orientation, structure, existing installations and technical constraints.
+- Space Analysis:Dimensions, orientation, structure, existing installations, and technical constraints.

 |

-Key Questions |
+Key questions |

 |---|---|